IBM-Cloud/cf-nodejs-c2c-demo/README.md

 - You have been redirected to an application overview and the app was created.
 Please wait until the app is started/awake.
 The status can be found in the header, near to the application name.
 - Additionally, by clicking on the "Visit App URL", you can check the status of the app directly.
 Afterwards, go back to the IBM Cloud website.

-/// FROM HERE

-6. Go again to the "Catalog" by clicking on the same-named navigation item but this time go to the "AI" section or open the following link: [https://cloud.ibm.com/catalog?search=label:lite&category=ai](https://cloud.ibm.com/catalog?search=label:lite&category=ai)
+6. Go again to the "Catalog" by clicking on the same-named navigation item but this time go to the "AI" section (sidebar) or open the following link: [https://cloud.ibm.com/catalog?category=ai](https://cloud.ibm.com/catalog?category=ai)
-7. Search for the product card "Visual Recognition" and click it to create new API credentials for the IBM Watson API.
+7. Search for the product card "Visual Recognition" and click on the card to create new API credentials for the IBM Watson API.
 8. Fill out the form for the service creation:

+- **Pricing Plans** - Select your prefered pricing plan and memory.
+The Lite plan is sufficient for our needs.
 - **Service name** - To keep it simple, we will use the name `guestbook-visual` for this service but you can use any other name for it as well.
 - **Tags** - Add the tag `guestbook` to find your resources more easily.
-- **Pricing Plans** - Select your prefered pricing plan and memory.
-The Lite plan is sufficient for our needs.

 8. Click on the button "Create" to submit the form and create the database.